Claire Guimond: Biography

-She has made several radio and television recordings for Canadian, British, Belgian, Irish, and Mexican stations.
-She has performed under conductors specialized in baroque music, such as Ton Koopman, Masaaki Suzuki, Christophe Rousset, Andrew Parrott, Jordi Savall, Philippe Herreweghe, Rinaldo Alessandrini, Barthold Kuijken, Kent Nagano, Bruno Weil and Andrea Marcon.

-Guimond was the artistic director of the Lamèque International Baroque Music Festival from 2000 to 2005.
-She is regularly invited as an adjudicator and jury member for graduate study recitals in early music as well as for music competitions.
-In June 2017, she was part of the jury at the International Festival of Early Music in Val de Loire (France) under the presidency of William Christie.

 Guimond taught baroque flute at McGill University from 1980 to 2019 at the Baccalaureate, Master's, and Ph.D. levels.
-She also taught chamber music from 1980 to 1997.
-She regularly gives master classes and teaches at the Tafelmusik Baroque Summer Institute, which has been held in Toronto every summer since 2006.
+She taught chamber music from 1980 to 1997.
+She regularly conducts master classes and teaches at the Tafelmusik Baroque Summer Institute, which has been held in Toronto every summer since 2006.

-In 2001, Guimond founded Les productions early-music.com, a record label devoted to the repertoire of early music.
+In 2001, Guimond founded Les Productions early-music.com, a record label devoted to early music repertoire.
 She was president of the Conseil Québécois de la Musique from 1994 to 1997.

+As a soloist and orchestra member, she performed with Arion in North America, South America, Europe, and Asia.
+During the 2019-2020 season, she was co-artistic director of Arion with Mathieu Lussier, her successor as artistic director.